SCOLIOSIS & PROVING DISABILITY

 BRING COPIES OF YOUR MEDICAL RECORDS TO THE EXAM

-If you are sent to an exam for your physical condition, you need to bring copies of your medical tests and records with you.
-Find out more here about how to obtain a copy of your medical records.
+If the SSA sends you to a doctor exam, then bring copies of your medical records with you.
+Find out how to obtain a copy of your medical records.

 For example, if you have an MRI, X-ray, CT scan, or surgery reports, bring it with you to the exam.
 For example, if you have an X-ray that shows the degree of the curve in your spine, bring it to show to the doctor.
 Give a copy of your records to the doctor.
 The reports provide medical evidence of your scoliosis and the degree of the curve in your spine.

 Once you have gone to the exam, the doctor hired by the SSA will write a report.
 Then the doctor will submit their report to the SSA.
-Hopefully, the report will document the problems your medical condition causes in your ability to sit, stand, walk, climb stairs, etc..
+Hopefully, the report will document the problems your medical condition causes in your ability to sit, stand, walk, and climb stairs.
 Additionally, the report will state whether your scoliosis symptoms prevent you from working.

 OUR EXPERT ATTORNEYS & LEGAL STAFF